 Know the local laws – and that taxis are exempt

 Kids riding in cars in Singapore must be secured with a child restraint that’s appropriate for their height and weight.
 But, did you know that taxis in Singapore are exempt from child restraint laws?
-The law states that kids who are less than 1.35 metres tall should ride in the rear of taxis and use a seat belt, although they can legally travel in the front seat of a taxi if they’re properly secured in their own child restraint.
-Other than that, there’s no special requirement.
+The law states that kids who are less than 1.35 metres tall are required to use booster seats or approved adjustable seat belts so as to lower the risk of injury in the event of an accident.

-GrabCar and Uber rides are considered private vehicles under the law, so they are not exempt from car seat regulations.
-To be crystal clear: if you don’t use a child restraint appropriate for your child’s height and weight in a GrabCar or Uber, you are breaking the law.
-And the penalty is more than a slap on the wrist: if you’re charged in court and convicted, you’ll face a fine of up to $1,000 or imprisonment for up to three months.
-If you’re convicted a second time, the penalty can double.
-Fancy six months in jail?
+Nope.
+Since Grab, Gojek and other similar rides are considered private vehicles under the law, they’re not exempt from car seat regulations.
+To be crystal clear: if you don’t use a child restraint appropriate for your child’s height and weight in a private vehicle, you are breaking the law.
+And the penalty is more than a slap on the wrist: if convicted, you’ll face or even serve prison time.

 A baby carrier won’t protect your child

 Kids just aren’t big enough to sit safely in a car without a child restraint.
-If the lap belt runs across the stomach instead of the upper thighs, this increases the risk of severe injuries (doctors even have a name for this; ‘the seat belt syndrome’).
-Travelling without a child restraint also increases the risk of kids moving the shoulder belt behind themselves because they find it uncomfortable when it’s sitting incorrectly.
-This means the force of a collision is borne by the stomach, and there’s a chance the belt will slice through the body.
+If the lap belt runs across the stomach instead of the upper thighs, this increases the risk of severe injuries (doctors even have a name for this: ‘seatbelt syndrome’).
+This means the force of a collision is borne by the stomach and (gulp) there’s a chance the belt will slice through the body.
 Head injuries are also more likely as the child has nothing holding their upper body back.
 Remember: taxis may be exempt from the laws of Singapore but they’re not exempt from the laws of physics!

 - Can the child sit with their back against the vehicle seat?